MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Platform options

-Use the following table to identify potential destinations for your application type.
-Azure Kubernetes Service (AKS) and Virtual Machines support all application types, but they require your team to take on more responsibilities, as shown in the next section.
+Use the following table to identify potential platforms for your application type.
+Azure Kubernetes Service (AKS) and Virtual Machines support all application types, but they require that your team to take on more responsibilities, as shown in the next section.

 |   | Azure Spring Apps | App Service Java SE | App Service Tomcat | App Service JBoss EAP | Azure Container Apps | AKS | Virtual Machines |
 |-------------------------------------|----------|---------|---------|----------|----------|------------|----------|